 While driving your car, you rely heavily on a properly working fuel gauge to tell you when you need to fill up.
-Without it, you would be taking chances that the vehicle had enough fuel to get you home.
+Without it, every drive becomes a risk, and you’ll never know if you have enough fuel to get you home.
 If this vital piece of equipment stops functioning, you need to know the reasons why your fuel gauge is not working or is inaccurate.

 1. Defective Sending Unit